 Abundance of independent voices

 The good and bad news are now one and the same: There are more independent voices than ever before.
 Within the old media structure, there were too few independent voices, but that is no longer the major problem.
 “Empirically there are so many, many, many, ways for alternative voices to emerge.
-For instance, the Al Jazeera Twitter feed is going strong with the war in Gaza with a fairly large following,” Shirky said.
+For instance, the Al Jazeera Twitter feed is going strong with the war in Gaza with a fairly large following,” Clay Shirky said.

-Despite talk of reaching niche audiences, it would be silly to believe that any independent media producer wants to reach just people—unless that group is the President’s cabinet.
+Despite talk of reaching niche audiences, it would be silly to believe that any independent media producer wants to reach just 12 people—unless that group is the President’s cabinet.
 The growing ease of “few-to-few” communication is valuable in many ways, but information usually must reach a large-scale audience to have power.
 Scale is hard to control with many fragmented voices, which makes it more challenging for any one content-producing organization to sustain itself.
 While the emergence of many new, independent voices may represent the future we have been waiting for, it also might threaten the existence of organizations whose value was largely based on their “independence” from large commercial media companies.
-Katrin Verclas, co-founder of MobileActive, , “I don’t think there will be such a thing as independent media anymore in terms of organizational structure.”
+Katrin Verclas, co-founder of MobileActive, contended that in 10 years, media organizations are not going to look the same. , “I don’t think there will be such a thing as independent media anymore in terms of organizational structure.”
 Even if such organizations do not disappear altogether, the abundance of independent voices will inevitably change the form they take.

 New scarcities & their effects